🧠 What Happens if You Don’t Encode Symbols in a URL?

 https://example.com/search?query=fun%23games

-Now server receives query=fun#games
+Now server receives query=fun#games.

-✅ Example 3: =
+✅ Example 3: = without encoding

 Suppose: